Lockheed to buy Black Hawk maker Sikorsky for $9 billion

 Lockheed said it would complete a strategic review of its government IT infrastructure services business and the technical services business within its missiles and fire control segment by the end of the year, potentially affecting about 17,000 employees.

-The company said it would retain services businesses focused on defense and intelligence customers, including its extensive cybersecurity work for the U.S. government.
+The company said it would retain services businesses focused on defence and intelligence customers, including its extensive cybersecurity work for the U.S. government.

 UTC said proceeds from the Sikorsky sale would fund more share buybacks.
 Its board authorized a share buyback of up to 75 million shares, worth about $8.3 billion based on Friday's closing price.